seemoo-lab/owl/README.md

 You may increase the log level with `-v` and `-vv` and daemonize the program with `-D`.
 For other options, have a look at `daemon/owl.c`.

 When started, OWL creates a virtual network interface `awdl0` with a link-local IPv6 address.
 Discovered AWDL peers are automatically added (and removed) to (and from) the system's neighbor table.
 Run `ip n` to see a list of all current neighbors.

+You may need to specify a wireless channel using the `-c` parameter - available channels are 6, 44 and 149.
+Note that only some of these channels may be available for use in your country based on your regulatory domain (see above).
+On Linux you can check this using `iw list` and looking in the `Frequencies` section - a channel is not available for use in your country if it is listed as `disabled` or `no IR`.

 ## Architecture